 Through this particular organizational system, one is able to combine both typographic and spatial elements to create the desired effect.
 In mixing different sizes, weights, and fonts in typeface or incorporating drastic colors or white space, one can impact a copy’s readability and usefulness.

-There are three levels of typography that are used to create an effective hierarchy.
+What does it mean in graphic design?
+Well, there are three levels of typography hierarchy that are used to create an effective hierarchy.

 - Level One: This is viewed as the most important content or information: this should be the most prominent typographic element in your design.

 - Level Two: Generally, these elements help organize your design into sections or help group similar information together.
 While it shouldn’t stand out as much as your Level 1 type, it should clearly guide viewers through the different parts of the design.

 - Level Three: When you have a text-heavy layout, this level of typography is typically the meat of the design.
 This is the copywriting text, where you get into your design’s message.
 Level 3 can vary in length—from a couple of paragraphs to a brief description; the primary concern is to ensure the content is easy to read as the font will be smaller.

 In establishing typographic hierarchy, weight and typefaces are essential, particularly for headlines or subheads.
 In addition to decorative and bold typefaces, a very light typeface can also draw attention in the right setting.

 The viewer’s eye is first captivated by the largest-size type and then continues to other elements.
 With three levels of typography, the font size generally starts out biggest at the top (Level One), and it decreases in size as you move down the page.
 Since we read from left to right and top to bottom, the top-to-bottom hierarchy is the most natural way for readers to navigate information.